-Booking ID: The ID number assigned to a booking when it’s created, such as #4036006.
-This can help to identify a specific booking when looking at a report or using search.
+Booking ID: The ID number assigned to a booking when it’s created, such as #40360060.
+This can help to identify a specific booking when looking at a report or a direct search for a particular customer booking, and especially helpful when helping our clients when a booking issue arises.

 Booking overview: The booking overview is accessed by opening a specific booking in the Dashboard.
 It contains a summary of the entire booking, including customer contact information, payment details, and any additional information from the book form, as well as booking actions.

 Bookings section: The section of your Dashboard used to make direct bookings.
 From here, you can also view your availabilities and find existing bookings.
 To access, navigate to Bookings on your Dashboard.

-Campaign: Campaigns allow you to offer discounts to your customers, such as a seasonal coupon code or a LivingSocial deal.
+Campaign: Campaigns allow you to offer discounts to your customers, such as a seasonal coupon code or a Groupon deal.
 Campaigns are created with a set of promotional codes and added to a custom field, which is then priced and assigned to an item.

-Cancellation notes: A written summary of your cancellation policy, included in all emails sent to your customers (except for follow-up emails).
+Cancellation notes: A written summary of your cancellation policy, included during booking and in all emails sent to your customers (except for follow-up emails).
 Customized cancellation notes can also be written for individual items.

 Cancellation policy: A set of rules that allow you to control how bookings can be cancelled and refunded by certain users.
 In addition to a default cancellation policy, you can also create separate policies for different items or affiliates.

-Canned message: A canned message is a generic message that can be saved in your Dashboard’s settings and used later when emailing customers.
-Canned messages are also used to set the text included in some automatic emails.
+Canned message: A canned message is a generic message that can be saved in your Dashboard’s settings and used later when emailing or texting customers.
+Canned messages are also used to set the text included in some automatic email and text notifications.

 - Example: A “prepare for weather” message that you can choose to send to customers on a hot day, reminding them to dress appropriately and bring water.

 Capacity: The maximum number of people or booking options that can be booked on one availability.
 Capacity can additionally be set for specific customer types if needed.